SaschaZ/utils/README.md

 ##### 2.2.22

 * Continuation:
-    * allow multiple `suspendUntilTrigger` calls for the same trigger event
+    * allow multiple `suspend` calls for the same trigger event
     * made coroutine property nullable
     * never launch a coroutine for unsuspended trigger call when no coroutine was defined